CIS565-Fall-2015/Project4-CUDA-Rasterizer/README.md

 Note: Ignore the kernel durations, as this data is for two different models.
 I accidentally took the wrong original data on too simple of a model.
 The model for the second data set is the much more complicated Smooth Stanford Dragon model.

+* vertexShading
+ * Increased block size from 128 to 256 and based grid size off of number of vertices, not screen size.
+Dramatically reduced execution time of the kernel.
+ * Reduced register count to 30 per thread from 38, achieving 100% occupancy.
+* assemblePrimitives
+ *